-Surya is a leading international lawyer whose expertise covers a number of areas of international law, including international trade and investment law, international land and maritime boundary disputes, international watercourses law, and human rights law.
+Surya is a leading international lawyer whose expertise covers a number of areas of international law, including international investment law, WTO Law, international land and maritime boundary disputes, international watercourses law, and international human rights law.

-Surya has acted as a counsel in cases before the international courts and tribunals, including the International Court of Justice and the International Centre for Settlement of Investment Disputes (ICSID) and before the courts in England.
+Surya has acted as a counsel in cases before the international courts and tribunals, including the International Court of Justice and the International Centre for Settlement of Investment Disputes (ICSID).

 Surya was awarded the highest degree, the Doctor of Civil Law (DCL), by the University of Oxford in 2019 in recognition of his contribution to international law and human rights.
 The judges of the award panel at Oxford described him “as a scholar of uncommon breadth of knowledge and depth of thinking in international law” when deciding to award him the DCL.
 Prior to this, he had obtained a DPhil (PhD) in international law at Oxford with a prize in 1993.